 Photo in Social Media

 A recruiter can Google you, and they can find out what you look like on LinkedIn.
 Make sure that you’ve got an excellent LinkedIn profile photo.
 But still, no image if the norm in your country is no photo.
 You could use a photo if it feels more industry appropriate.
 If you’re going for a creative marketing agency or if you’re going for a digital marketing role in social media for a cool new startup, then a photo is acceptable, more appropriate, and could add some possession to your document.
-But otherwise, you can have an impactful, awesome resume with no image.

 You definitely must have a profile or a summary section.
 This is about three sentences or three bullet points that quickly highlight you.
 It’s your professional brand.
 It’s who you are, what you do, and how you do it differently, backed up with an accomplishment point wherever possible and your vision for your career, where you are going, and how this role fits into that.
-This area is one of the most strategic areas on your resume, allowing recruiters to connect the dots very quickly.
+This area is one of the most strategic areas on your document, allowing recruiters to connect the dots very quickly.
 You sum up in a nutshell why you are for this role.

 You can put strategic keywords that sum up your zones of genius underneath the profile area.
 What would your tags be if you were tagged as a person, professionally?
 These are your top skills, and they also help with the ATS, the applicant tracking side of things, and they very quickly help the recruiter understand who you are and what you have to offer.
-You can also add a compelling tagline underneath your name at the top of your resume.
+You can also add a compelling tagline underneath your name at the top of your CV.
 It’s like a signature, put in your USP, your unique selling proposition into a sentence.

 For example, you have a mission to grow social impact through engaging community experiences.
 This is someone going for a community manager role for a social enterprise.